cbbowen/graph/README.md

 By using a trait-driven implementation, everything is kept header-only and generic.
 If your use case requires a specialized data structure, you need only implement the appropriate traits and all the algorithms implemented immediately become available.

 This doesn't mean you should usually need to do so, of course.
 This library provides multiple data structures out of the box and more are on the way.
-The [documentation](doc/Data_structures.md) includes a table of the data structures provided and their capabilities.
+The [documentation](doc/Overview.md) includes a tables of concepts and the data structures that implement them.

 To declare a function accepting a generic `Graph` all you need to write is: